 Common themes in these topics are the use of quantum mechanical principles to underpin thermal properties and many of the measurement techniques applied to materials characterisation, and the link between statistical mechanics and thermodynamics which influences phase transformations of materials.

-Prof J.M.
-Smith
+GP4: Structure and Thermodynamics of Materials 2nd year MS Prof J.M.
+Smith 8 lectures